 Before a uterine cancer diagnosis is established, a woman might consult with a physician about symptoms she is experiencing, which can include irregular vaginal bleeding or discharge that occurs between menstrual periods or after menopause.
 The physician will generally inquire about the woman’s risk factors and family medical history, and then perform a general physical and pelvic examination.

+If there are signs of endometrial cancer on an ultrasound, or if a physician has another reason to suspect uterine cancer, then they will likely order a tissue sample.
 Because this type of cancer develops inside a woman’s uterus, it is not usually detected through a routine Pap test, which collects cells from the surface of a woman’s cervix.
-Therefore, in order to determine whether endometrial cancer is present, the physician will need to take a small sampling of tissue from the endometrium, or inner lining of the uterus, for evaluation under a microscope.
+Therefore, in order to determine whether endometrial cancer is present, the physician will need to take a small sampling of tissue from the inner lining of the uterus for evaluation under a microscope.